Students are welcome at Sanshin!

 You may wish to look over the rest of this site, including our About Sanshin page, to get a sense of who we are and what happens here.
 Our Facebook page might also be helpful.

 Students sometimes worry about being disrespectful or making a mistake that may cause offense.
 We appreciate that, but don't worry!
 We have first time visitors at Sanshin all the time.
 Some are students who simply want to observe and record, while others are interested in learning to practice and participating in the community in the longer term.
 We know that visiting a Buddhist temple for the first time is not something that Western people frequently do, and we don't expect you to know all the protocols.
 The most important thing is to maintain a gracious attitude, a spirit of inquiry, and attention to any guidance we may give.
 Wear clothes that cover your knees and shoulders (no shorts) in dark or subdued solid colors.
 Just watch and follow along with what others are doing as well as you can.

-Please read our FAQ and zendo guidelines for more detailed information on what to wear and other useful things to know.
+Please read our FAQ for more detailed information on what to wear and other useful things to know.

 Soto Zen: An Introduction to Zazen (free downloadable booklet)